icapps/tree-house-errors/README.md

 ### ForbiddenError

-extends from ApiError with a preset of status code 403 and FORBIDDEN as error.
+Extends from ApiError with a preset of status code 403 and FORBIDDEN as error.

 ```javascript
 throw new ForbiddenError(); // or